thesadru/genshin.py/CONTRIBUTING.md

-All contributions to this project will have to be "type-complete" and, while [the nox tasks](###Pipelines) let you check that the type hints you've added/changed are type safe, [pyright's type-completness guidelines](https://github.com/microsoft/pyright/blob/main/docs/typed-libraries.md) and [standard typing library's type-completness guidelines](https://github.com/python/typing/blob/master/docs/libraries.md) are good references for how projects should be type-hinted to be `type-complete`.
+All contributions to this project will have to be "type-complete" and, while [the nox tasks](###Pipelines) let you check that the type hints you've added/changed are type safe, [pyright's type-completness guidelines](https://github.com/microsoft/pyright/blob/main/docs/typed-libraries.md) and [standard typing library's type-completness guidelines](https://github.com/python/typing/blob/master/docs/libraries.md) are good references for how projects should be type-hinted to be type-complete.

 ---